fanoframework/fanoframework.github.io/working-with-controllers/index.md

 </a>
 Request response cycle diagram.

 When web application receives [request](/working-with-request), [dispatcher](/dispatcher) uses uri and HTTP method to [match route](/working-with-router) for the request.
 If route is found, associated controller will be called, otherwise it raises `ERouteHandlerNotFound` exception.
+Controller than fetch required data from model.
+Model may retrieve data from storage such as database system.
+View builds response output to controller which pass response back to web server and eventually back to client browser.

 In Fano Framework, controller is any class implements `IRequestHandler` interface.
+This is where application business logic resides.

 ## IRequestHandler interface